How Hard Is It to Learn French on a Scale of 1 to 10?

 LiveXP: 1-on-1 French learning experience

 When you learn any foreign language, the best way to do it is with a private teacher, especially a native speaker.
 In 1-on-1 lessons, the teacher’s focus is all yours.
 They choose the most suitable and helpful teaching material adjusted according to your level and goals.
 With a native speaker, you can learn and practice idioms, colloquial expressions, and slang to be closer to the French culture.
-On LiveXP, you can choose a tutor who shares your interests so that you can practice vocabulary to talk about your favorite things.
+On LiveXP, you can choose a tutor who shares your interests so that you can practice vocabulary and talk about your favorite things.
 And LiveXP’s Word Trainer feature in the app will help you learn new words more effectively with the spaced repetition method.

 Other challenges: French pronunciation can make it hard to learn